BingX-API/BingX-swap-api-doc/Perpetual_Swap_WebSocket_Market_Interface.md

   "dataType": "data to sub",
 }

-After a successful subscription, the Websocket client will receive a confirmation:
+After a successful subscription, the Websocket client will receive a confirmation message:

 {
   "id": "id1",
   "code": 0,
   "msg": "",
 }
-After that, once the subscribed data is updated, the Websocket client will receive the update message pushed by the server
+After that, once the subscribed data is updated, the Websocket client will receive the update message pushed by the server.

 ## Unsubscribe
 The format of unsubscription is as follows: